uktrade/data-hub-invest-fe/README.md

 a remote debug session over port 5858 if using webstorm or Visual Studio Code

 ### docker-compose-full-yml
-***----- WIP - This does not yet work - Currently the db comes up too slow so zorg cant see the db, and fe cant get metadata***

 The "full" variation of the docker compose file runs both the frontend and backend locally, especially usefull if you want to make changes to the data scheme or api.